chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 # Course Objectives

-* Understand Opscode’s products
-* Understand Chef architecture
+* Understand Chef's tools and architecture
-* Create and modify cookbooks
+* Obtain, create and modify cookbooks
-* Work with Chef Server API
+* Work with the Chef Server API

-# What this course is

-End to end guide to the basics of Chef including:

-* Working with the API
-* Writing new cookbooks
-* Managing infrastructure as code
-* Understanding common patterns used by Opscode
+* Understand common patterns used by Opscode
-* Hands on exercises to reinforce the concepts

-# What this course isn't
+* Understand Opscode's products
+* Further resources

+# Topics Not Covered

 * Direct comparison to other tools.
 * In depth details on advanced topics.